 Claire is now an award-winning Actor / Writer!

-The Mask of Aphra Behn and Oranges & Ink (which Claire both starred in and wrote) recently streamed in a double bill in the OFF Online Fringe Festival.
-Oranges & Ink was awarded on OnComm Award by Off West End which recognises "the best work that is now being presented online during the Covid-19 lockdown".
+The Masks of Aphra Behn and Oranges & Ink (which Claire both starred in and wrote) recently streamed in a double bill in the OFF Online Fringe Festival.
+Oranges & Ink was awarded an OnComm Award by Off West End which recognises "the best work that is now being presented online during the Covid-19 lockdown".

 THE LAST TWITCH:

-Claire has just been cast as Pauline in the comedy horror feature film, The Last Twitch.
-It is the sequal to The Snarling which is currenly on release on Amazon.
-She is excited to being filming this summer.
+Claire is currently filming the role of Pauline in the comedy horror feature, The Last Twitch.
+It is the sequal to The Snarling which is on release on Amazon Prime.

 Claire plays Mrs Smith in the feature film Borley Rectory with Reece Shearsmith and Julian Sands.
 She plays the role of Mabel Smith in this ghostly tale, which just came out on Blu-Ray and Amazon Prime after screening at international film festivals for which it won numerous awards.